Language reference

 Data Types & Operators

-Primitive types, fixed-size arrays, and operators — the vocabulary for representing and manipulating values in Livt.
+Primitive types, fixed-size arrays, literals, casts, and operators: the vocabulary for representing values in Livt.

 livt